Hardin County magistrate issues apology after Facebook post about Muslims

-A Hardin County magistrate posted on Facebook about Muslims and has since issued an apology.
+HARDIN COUNTY, Ky.
+(WDRB) -- A Hardin County magistrate posted on Facebook about Muslims, and he's since issued an apology.

 "Muslims need to assimilate into U.S. culture as they desire the benefits of citizenship," Fiscal Court Magistrate E.G. Thompson wrote last week.

-On Tuesday, Thompson's wife told WDRB he was in bed with a severely sprained ankle.
+On Tuesday, Thompson's wife told WDRB News he was in bed with a severely sprained ankle.

 "Some people really misunderstood his post, and that's all he wants to say," she said.